quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 A panel can receive QL stats events from up to 340 Quake Live dedicated servers, while it is ony possible to add new server owners to a panel if there are not more than 250 servers already registered.

 Most of the players like to enter the `!elos` command into the console of the Quake Live client.
-It will print the elo ratings of every player on the server.
+It will print the elo ratings of every player which is on the server.
 This command is provided by the minqlx plugin [`balance.py`](https://github.com/MinoMino/minqlx-plugins/blob/master/balance.py) which is a part of the [standard minqlx lists](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/minqlx-plugins/standard/common#balance) of every game type.

 ## Joining the Quake Live evolution